dylanjm987/dylanjm987.github.io/about.md

 ---

 ## Some general notes
 I'm a 20 year old kid from Virginia.
 Currently in school trying to get an AAS in Information Systems Technology.
-My 6th grade math teacher introduced me to coding with CodeAcademy and I've been sorta interested since then.
+My 6th grade math teacher introduced me to coding with Codecademy and I've been sorta interested since then.

 I didn't start taking my education or really anything seriously until this past year or so.
 I still don't know if I take things seriously but I definitely put in more effort than I used to.